 What a C.S.
 Lewis College Could Look Like

-Not many new colleges are launching these days, as the cost of starting such educational institutions is fairly prohibitive.
 Smaller schools are struggling to stay open with a number of private institutions having shut down or merged in recent years.

 The organizers of C.S.
 Lewis College believe that they have a model for educational success that will one day become a reality.
 That school is a vision of the C.S.
 Lewis Foundation, a nonprofit organization with a presence in the U.S. and Britain, and named for the Christian apologist who penned such literary classics as “Mere Christianity” and “The Chronicles of Narnia.”